-- Application - · Official transcript from each college or university attended - Additional requirements set by the particular program
+- Application - Official transcript from each college or university attended - Additional requirements set by the particular program

+Admission of International Graduate Students

+English Proficiency

-Admission of International Graduate Students English Proficiency If a student earned her/his undergraduate degree outside of the United States, the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required.
+If a student earned her/his undergraduate degree outside of the United States, the Test of English as a Foreign Language

+(TOEFL) or International English Language Testing System (IELTS) is required.
 Minimum acceptable TOEFL score is 213 on the computer-based exam, 550 on the paper-based exam, or 79-80 on the internet-based exam.
 Minimum acceptable IELTS score is 6.5.
 Minim scores on each section of reading, writing, speaking, and listening may be required.

-Evaluation of foreign credentials Original or certified copies of academic records or transcripts in official form, including exam results, must be submitted by the educational institution directly to Drake either by mail or electronically.
-After initial review, the admission committee may request a credential evaluation.
+Evaluation of foreign credentials

+Original or certified copies of academic records or transcripts in official form from all institutions attended, including exam results, must be submitted by the educational institution directly to Drake University either by mail or electronically.
+Candidates are also required to submit an official course-by-course credential evaluation for each international institution attended through World Education Services.

-Non-degree Seeking Students Each program oversees its own process for students to enroll in coursework without being formally enrolled in a degree or certificate program.
+Non-degree Seeking Students

+Each program oversees its own process for students to enroll in coursework without being formally enrolled in a degree or certificate program.
 Students interested in taking coursework as a non-degree seeking student should contact the Office of the Registrar at registrar@drake.edu for additional information.

 Non-degree-seeking students who want to become degree-seeking candidates must submit the application for admission.